opencodeiiita/FandomFusion-Frontend/README.md

 ## 📋 Contribution Guidelines

+### Some important points to remember before pushing the code

+1. Make sure you have [Prettier](https://prettier.io/) installed, can be installed as an extension in most IDEs and Code Editors.
+2. Make the code and directory structure well organized like it was.
+3. Add suitable comments in the code, for better readability of the code, and do not make any change in the code which was not included in the issue.
+4. Properly create your commit message, and add screenshots for better clarity.
+Also try to include a screen recording.

+> [!CAUTION]
+> Failure to abide these guidelines might result in a temporary ban!

+### Some general guidelines

 We’re passionate about fostering a friendly and welcoming environment for all contributors.
 Let’s focus on what matters most – our shared love for fandoms and great code quality.

 - **People first**: Be respectful and patient.
 We’re all here because of our shared passion.